amplience/amplience-sfcc-composable-commerce/docs/amplience/personalisation.md

 This enrich strategy searches for the appearance of personalised containers, and then either filters existing content or fetches it based on the groups currently assigned to the content client.
 This content then replaces the `content` property of the container, so that it can be rendered directly.
 The matching variants are also placed into `variants` with their content embedded, if you wish to see all matching variants separately.

 Because this runs on any fetch, it can be used seamlessly for fetches on the server and client side, and the content will be available without triggering any extra reflows.
-Our implementation of Real-Time Visualization also runs the default enrich methods, so personalised content is updated in real time as you change it in the content form.
+Our implementation of Real-Time Visualisation also runs the default enrich methods, so personalised content is updated in real time as you change it in the content form.

 We would recommend that any sensitive personalised content is fetched server-side.